-- N/N No evidence of altered sequence detected. - N/SB1 One copy of the Sabinol gene detected.
-Horse typically may have two or more white legs, blaze, spots or roaning in the midsection and jagged margins around white areas. - SB1/SB1 Two copies of the Sabino1 gene detected.
-Complete or nearly complete white phenotype expected. - Splashed white is a variable white spotting pattern characterized primarily by extremely large blaze, extended white markings in legs, variable white spotting in belly, and often blue eyes.
+N/N No copies of the Tobiano detected.

+N/TO One copy of the Tobiano detected.

+TO/TO Two copies of the Tobiano detected.

+Splashed white is a variable white spotting pattern characterized primarily by a wide blaze, extended white markings on legs, variable white spotting on the belly and often blue eyes.
 Some, but not all, splashed white horses are also deaf.
-Recent research has identified 3 mutations - SW-1, SW-2 and SW-3 - that cause splashed white phenotypes in horses.
-SW-1 has been found in several breeds - Quarter Horse, Paint, Morgan Horse, Trakehner, Miniature Horse, Shetland Pony and Icelandic Horse - and may be present in other breeds as well.
-Horses homozygous for SW-1 (SW1/SW1) have been identified, which suggests that this mutation is not homozygous lethal.
-SW-2 and the rare SW-3 occur exclusively in certain lines of Quarter Horses and Paints.
-Based on predictions from other species, SW-2 and SW-3 may be homozygous lethals and thus matings of two horses that carry SW-2 or SW-3 should be avoided.
+Researchers have identified 3 mutations-SW1, SW2 and SW3-that cause splashed white phenotypes in Paint horses.
+SW1 has been found in several breeds including Paints and Quarter Horses.
+Horses homozygous for SW1 (SW1/SW1) have been identified, which suggests that this mutation is not homozygous lethal.
+SW2 and the rare SW3 occur exclusively in certain lines of Quarter Horses and Paints.
+SW2 is not considered homozygous lethal; SW3 may be homozygous lethal and thus, matings of horses that both carry SW3 should be avoided.